ConorReynolds/botc-pdf-gen/README.md

 # BOTC Script PDF Generator

-Extremely basic utility that opens the new script tool in headless chromium and uses it to quickly generate multiple script PDFs.
+Basic utility that opens the new script tool in headless chromium and uses it to quickly generate multiple script PDFs.

 ## Prerequisites